ropensci/roweb3/content/blog/2025-03-25-r-package-review/index.md

 This was a pretty big departure from my past experiences with the review process and one I would **love** to see more in the academic journal review process that I often find myself in.
 Scientific writing, like all forms of communication, will be interpreted differently by different people and this is where having the ability to have a discussion between the authors and the reviewers can be so beneficial.
 I can still see a benefit even if the process remained blind (anonymous).
-I suspect this approach would promote a collaborative approach which would result in more robust and reliable science.
+I suspect this approach would promote a collaborative environment which would result in more robust and reliable science.
 I also really appreciate that the work and contributions of the reviewers are clearly visible to everyone and they get the credit they deserve.
 I was also able to thank them both as part of review process and within the package [DESCRIPTION](https://docs.ropensci.org/mbquartR/authors.html).
 I have written journal articles that have been substantially improved based on reviewer suggestions and ideas and many cases there is not a great way to acknowledge the contribution or for the reviewer to get credit.